ONLINE ZOOM EVENT: October 9-10, 2021

 3:45-5:00: Session IV

 Panel: Meet the Agents & Publishers: This panel of agents and publishers will share their tips for finding the right agent/publisher and selling your work.
 This interactive panel will include plenty of time for Q&A so you can get an insider’s perspective on the publishing market today.
-Panelists: Alyssa Eisner Henkin (Birch Path Literary), Lawrence Knorr (Sunbury Press), Tara Tomczyk (Blydyn Square Books), Gabriel Cleveland (CavanKerry Press), more to be announced, Moderator: Carla Spataro
+Panelists: Alyssa Eisner Henkin (Birch Path Literary), Susan Velazquez Colmant (JABberwocky Literary Agency), Lawrence Knorr (Sunbury Press), Tara Tomczyk (Blydyn Square Books), Gabriel Cleveland (CavanKerry Press), Moderator: Carla Spataro

 5:00: Happy Hour, Reading & Networking: BYO